 Diana had been alarmed, though, at the prospect of not even a midwife.
 What if there were complications?
-Emily had done a lot of pregnancy study recently, but she wasn’t a certified midwife, or for that matter a real doctor.
+Emily had done a lot of reading up about pregnancy lately, but she wasn’t a certified midwife, or for that matter a real doctor.
 She also wanted to bring in a midwife.

 Pete agreed, too.
 He had volunteered to alter the woman’s memories and simply swap Diana’s and Celia’s faces with each other.
 “It’s a small and unobtrusive ‘edit’ she’s not likely to question.
 Better for your cover, too, if there’s someone who ‘remembers’ Celia Flores having the kid.”